theheking/babs-rna-seq-2024/tutorial_overview/week4.md

 1. To reflect on our technical understanding of trimmomatic from yesterday's practical.
 2. Read through what is expected for your bioinformatics report.
+   - Quick 5 minute presentation on "Explaining your Science Story"
-3. Understanding what has been trimmed or removed from your original fastq files.
+4. Understanding what has been trimmed or removed from your original fastq files.
-4. Extension task using the end of Week 3:
+5. Extension task using the end of Week 3:
      - Run `multiqc` to combine all the file QC into one html file
      - Rerun `fastqc` on your new trimmed files